Hemyulin/apartment-checker/README.md

 # Apartment Checker

-Apartment Checker is a JavaScript-based application designed to automatically scrape the WBM website for new apartment listings every 7 minutes.
+Apartment Checker is a JavaScript-based application designed to automatically scrape the [WBM Website](https://www.wbm.de) for new apartment listings every 7 minutes.
 Using the Pushover service, it sends real-time notifications to your phone, helping you stay ahead in the competitive apartment hunting process.

 ## Features